 - 2 bananas

-- Use room temperature butter to grease a 12 cup muffin tin or fill with patty pan liners.
+- Muffin tin: use room temperature butter to grease a 12 cup muffin tin or fill with patty pan liners.

-- Combined oats, buttermilk, oil and egg in a large mixing bowl.
+- Wet ingredients: oats, buttermilk, oil and egg in a large mixing bowl.
 Give it a stir and then let it sit for 10 to 15 minutes.
 Use this time to mash the bananas.
 Note 7

-- Add flour, sugar, baking powder and salt.
+- Dry ingredients: add flour, sugar, baking powder and salt.
 Use a wooden spoon and stir to combine.

-- Add strawberries and mashed bananas, stir gently to combine.
+- Fruit: add strawberries and mashed bananas, stir gently to combine.

-- Spoon into muffin tin and oven bake for 30 mins in preheated oven.
+- Oven bake; spoon into muffin tin and oven bake for 30 mins in preheated oven.
 Use a skewer at the 25 min mark to see if they are done.
 If it comes out clean they are.
 If is has wet strawberries or banana, test in another part of the muffin, it should have no wet batter.

-- Use an oven mit to remove the muffin tray from the oven and place on a wire rack.
+- Cool: use an oven mitt to remove the muffin tray from the oven and place on a wire rack.
 After about 5 mins, remove muffins from tin and allow to cool.
 Note 8

-- To serve the muffins, ensure they have been heated, smear with butter, drizzle with honey and dust with icing sugar!
+- Serve: to serve the muffins, ensure they have been heated, smeared with butter, drizzled with honey and dusted with icing sugar!
 Pop some extra strawberries on the plate too!

-- Note 1 This recipe will make 12 standard muffins or 6 Texas size muffins with approximately 4 standard size.
+- Note 1 - Muffin tin: this recipe will make 12 standard muffins or 6 Texas size muffins with approximately 4 standard size.
 Or you can portion the mixture across 2 Texas muffin trays, however the muffins will be slightly smaller.

-- Note 2 Using an ice cream scoop will ensure that you get uniform sized muffins with dome tops.
+- Note 2 - Muffin mix into pan: Using an ice cream scoop will ensure that you get uniform sized muffins with dome tops.
 If you don't have 1 you can use 2 soup spoons, 1 to spoon the mixture and 1 to scrape the other spoon.

-- Note 3 I use rolled oats.
+- Note 3 - Rolled oats: I use rolled oats.
 You don't need an expensive brand, a cheap or home brand will be fine!

-- Note 5 Home brand for the flour is fine also, no need to sift, simply add it in!
+- Note 5 - Wholemeal self raising flour: home brand for the flour is fine also, no need to sift, simply add it in!

-- Note 7 If you mashed the bananas as a starting point, simply let the wet ingredients sit with the oats for 10 to 15 mins.
-This allows for the moisture to get into the oats.
+- Note 7 - Bananas: if you mashed the bananas as a starting point, simply let the wet ingredients sit with the oats for 10 mins.
+This allows for the moisture to get into the oats, creating 'the oatmeal'.